Selloff or Market Correction? Either Way, Here's What to Do NextSee Overvalued Stocks

 DOLLAR GAINS

-Elsewhere, the dollar was pushing higher and on course for its largest monthly rise in 2-1/2 years as signs of strength in the U.S. economy and bets on Donald Trump winning the presidency lifted U.S. yields.
+Elsewhere, the dollar headed for its largest monthly rise in two and a half years against a basket of major currencies, driven by signs of strength in the U.S. economy.
+Bets on Donald Trump winning the presidency have also lifted U.S. yields in anticipation of policies that could delay interest rate cuts.

 © Reuters.
 FILE PHOTO: Japanese 10,000 yen notes are spread out next to U.S. 100 dollar bills at Interbank Inc. money exchange in Tokyo, in this September 9, 2010 picture illustration.
 REUTERS/Yuriko Nakao/File Photo

-The week ahead is crowded with data, with inflation readings for Europe and Australia, gross domestic product data in the U.S. and purchasing managers' indexes for China.
+The week ahead also includes inflation readings for Europe and Australia, gross domestic product data in the U.S. and purchasing managers' indexes for China.

 Latest comments